Parsl/parsl/docs/userguide/glossary.rst

 **Concurrency:**
 -------------------

 Concurrency means doing multiple things at the same time.
 In Parsl, it enables your apps to run in parallel across different resources, significantly speeding up program execution.
+It's like a chef preparing multiple dishes in a single kitchen, switching between all of them quickly.

 .. _configurationglossary: